 Transnational crime terrorism studies policing and use of force social movements resource conflicts

 Temitope Oriola is joint Editor-in-Chief of African Security journal and associate professor at the University of Alberta.
 A recipient of the Governor General of Canada Academic Gold Medal (first presented in 1873 by the Earl of Dufferin), Oriola’s book Criminal Resistance?
 The Politics of Kidnapping Oil Workers is one of a small number of book-length sociological investigations of political kidnapping in the English language.
-Professor Oriola’s research focuses on policing & use of force by police, transnational crimes, terrorism studies, resource conflict, political violence and social movements.
-Publications from his research appear in leading scholarly journals, such as Sociology (the flagship journal of the British Sociological Association), the British Journal of Criminology, African Security, Third World Quarterly, Critical Studies on Terrorism, Review of African Political Economy, and Studies in Conflict and Terrorism, among others.
+Professor Oriola’s research focuses on policing & use of force by police, terrorism studies, and resource-related conflict (involving tactics like political kidnappings).
+Publications from his research appear in leading scholarly journals, such as Sociology (the flagship journal of the British Sociological Association), the British Journal of Criminology, African Affairs, African Security, Third World Quarterly, Critical Studies on Terrorism, Review of African Political Economy, and Studies in Conflict and Terrorism, among others.
 Oriola regularly contributes to public scholarship through public talks, op-eds, media interviews and expert opinions.
 A decorated researcher and teacher, Professor Oriola is a two-time Carnegie fellow and the 2020 recipient of the Kathleen W. Klawe Prize for teaching excellence.
 He is president of the Canadian Association of African Studies (CAAS).

 Professor Oriola is currently working on a number of research projects, including a SSHRC funded study, "Failure to detonate: Gender and inchoate suicide missions" (with Andy W. Knight) and "Neo-slavery: Gender inequality, criminality and irregular migration" (with Charles Adeyanju, University of Prince Edward Island).
 His graduate students work on issues such as experiences of former gang members in Alberta, Canada, the evolution of the Biafran secessionist movement, and Identity Christian (or right-wing) terrorism in North America.